Neurogenetics Curriculum

 • Trinucleotide repeat expansions: CAG in HTT (Huntington), CGG in FMR1 (Fragile X), GAA in FXN (Friedreich ataxia), CTG in DMPK (myotonic dystrophy) — arise from replication slippage; expansion size correlates with severity and age of onset

-• Germline de novo variant rate: ~60–70 SNVs per individual per generation; paternal age is the major contributor (~2 additional variants per year of paternal age), explaining the paternal age effect in de novo dominant conditions like achondroplasia and some epilepsy genes
+• Germline de novo variant rate: ~60–70 SNVs per individual per generation; paternal age is the major contributor (~1–1.5 additional de novo SNVs per year of paternal age), explaining the paternal age effect in de novo dominant conditions like achondroplasia and some epilepsy genes

 03Transcription and Pre-mRNA Splicing